logzio/logz-docs/_source/logzio_collections/_log-sources/hashicorp-vault.md

 ##### Configure Vault for raw log output

-Start or restart Vault,
+Configure Vault
-enabling raw log output to the default location.
+to enable raw log output to the default location.

-Raw log output disables log hashing so Filebeat can read the log files.
+This disables log hashing
+so Filebeat can read the log files:

 ```shell
 vault audit enable file file_path=/var/log/vault_audit.log log_raw=true
 ```

+After running this command, start or restart Vault.

 For more information on logging and enabling audit devices, see [File Audit Device](https://www.vaultproject.io/docs/audit/file.html) from HashiCorp.